thomasnli/expand-azure-vm-os-drive-demo/README.md

 Update-AzDisk -ResourceGroupName $rgName -Disk $disk -DiskName $disk.Name Start-AzVM -ResourceGroupName $rgName -Name $vmName
 ```
+Type your Recorce Group name, VM name and key in "Y" to start the process:
 ![Resize Disk Step1](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/resize_disk_step1.png)
+What script does is shutdown the VM, expand the disk, and start the VM:
 ![Resize Disk Step2](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/resize_disk_step2.png)
+Wait until the status of the VM booting to be updated:
 ![Resize Disk Step3](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/resize_disk_step3.png)

 ### 3. Login to the VM to expand the volume
 As part of the VM provision process, a PowerShell script to expand the OS volume was created on the desktop already.
 We just need to double click to run the script.
 A Disk Management console will be opened to show the change while a PowerShell console expands the C volume.

+PowerShell shortcut was deployed automatically by ARM template during the VM provision, run it to start the volume provision
 ![Expand Volumn Step1](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/expand_volume_step1.png)
+Check the updated OS size from Disk Management:
 ![Expand Volumn Step2](https://github.com/thomasnli/expand-azure-vm-os-drive-demo/blob/main/images/expand_volume_step2.png)

 ### 4. Copy and run below PowerShell command inside the Azure portal to remove the demo environment